Vote of censure: Minority to push for secret vote as it threatens to go the long haul

-The Minority in Parliament has expressed its disappointment in President Akufo-Addo for failing to dismiss Ken Ofori-Atta as finance minister despite calls from all quarters.
+The Minority in Parliament has expressed its disappointment in President Akufo-Addo for failing to dismiss Ken Ofori-Atta as finance minister in spite of calls from all quarters.

 Speaking to the media in Parliament, Minority leader, Haruna Iddrisu vowed to see a motion of censure against the finance minister regardless of the deficiency in numbers on his side.

-A joint statement signed by the Majority Chief Whip, Annoh-Dompreh and NPP General Secretary, Justin Frimpong Kodua, said an agreement has been reached that the demand by the majority is be stood down until the conclusion of the round of negotiation with the International Monetary Fund (IMF) which would feed into the 2023 budget.
+A joint statement signed by the Majority Chief Whip, Annoh-Dompreh and NPP General Secretary, Justin Kodua Frimpong, said agreement has been reached that the demand by the majority be stood down until the conclusion of the round of negotiation with the International Monetary Fund (IMF) which would feed into the 2023 budget.

 The NPP MPs were also requested to sit for “the presentation of the 2023 Budget Statement and Economic Policy on the 24th November 2022 by the Finance Minister, Ken Ofori-Atta on behalf of the President Akufo-Addo and subsequent presentation and passage of the Appropriation Bill.”